On The Job (2013) a film by Erik Matti

 But this film doesn’t need to prove itself.
 Albeit the standing ovation at Cannes Film Festival after its premiere, the acknowledgments from international award giving bodies, the raves on the web whatsoever, this is an IN YOUR FACE SLAM depicting the irregular shape of our country bombarded and bastardized by these unscrupulous powerful figures wearing Louis Vuitton leather masks to conceal their demonic true identities.
-“This film is based on true events”, as the opening scene began to roll, it is REALITY channelled thru art, where all you can see is the truth exemplified by the geniuses behind this masterpiece.
+“This story is inspired by true events”, as the opening scene began to roll, it is REALITY channelled thru art, where all you can see is the truth exemplified by the geniuses behind this masterpiece.

 Ugly is the new pretty.
 Yes, that’s right.
 The wonderful cinematography explains that contradicting statement.
 You can totally appreciate and feel the filthy setting – the Metro.
 If you’ve seen the film, you probably noticed the faded grandeur of Manila that was once a noble city gradually trampled up to this day, becoming the hideous city it is right now.

 The reviews weren’t overrated.
 When I learned that the movie was about to have its local debut, I was hesitant at first.
 Wait, who?
 Gerald Anderson.
 Meh.
 Piolo?
 Hmmm… Good thing I read the reviews and I wanna give it a shot.
 For the love of “f”.
 Films.